 With this background, we can begin to appreciate why Moshe Rabbeinu could not bring the first three plagues upon the Egyptians.
 As Moshe was saved from certain death by the Nile River, it would be most inappropriate for him to cause the water to turn to blood or frogs to emerge from it.
 Similarly, the third plague, emanating from the earth, had to be brought by Aharon, as it was in the earth that Moshe buried the Egyptian he had killed.

-It is very painful to witness Jews who become more observant later in life criticize and disparage the religious ideology in which they were raised.
+I find it painful to witness Jews who become more observant later in life disparage the religious ideology in which they were raised.
 Whether or not their criticisms have some merit is irrelevant.
-Worse still is when newfound ideology leads one to personally shun or attack those whose views they no longer share.
-We must remember that all people—even the Egyptians—-were created in the image of G-d.
+If critique is needed, others can give it.
+Let us focus on the mitzva of hakarat hatov, showing gratitude to the many who have nurtured us.